bkmgit/JUBE/docs/glossar.rst

                <parameter name="test2">bar</parameter> <!-- Other content in set2 -->
              </parameterset>

       * ``duplicate`` is optional and of relevance, if there are more than one parameter definitions with the same name within one parameterset.
-This ``duplicate`` option has lower priority than the ``duplicte`` option of the parameters. ``duplicate`` must contain one of the following three options:
+This ``duplicate`` option has lower priority than the ``duplicate`` option of the parameters. ``duplicate`` must contain one of the following three options:

         * ``replace`` (default): Parameters with the same name are overwritten
         * ``concat``: Parameters with the same name are concatenated